wahoo-predict/wahoot/README.md

 Make sure you've got the standard Bittensor validator requirements covered (stake weight, validator permit, all that jazz) and you're ready to roll.

-### What Your Validator Does (The Automated Part)
+### Validator Flow

-Your validator runs a loop that basically does all the heavy lifting:
+The validator runs a continuous loop that:

-1. **Stays in sync** – Keeps up with what's happening on the blockchain
+1. **Syncs metagraph** – Gets current network state (active UIDs, hotkeys, axons)
-2. **Grabs the data** – Pulls real trading stats from the WAHOO API for all the miners
+2. **Fetches WAHOO data** – Pulls trading stats from WAHOO API for all registered traders
-3. **Does the math** – Ranks everyone by how well they're actually trading (volume, profit, win rate) and figures out the weights
+3. **Queries traders** – Requests predictions from active traders on the subnet
+4. **Calculates rewards** – Scores traders using EMA-based scoring (volume, profit, win rate)
-4. **Distributes the rewards** – Posts those weights to the blockchain so TAO emissions go to the right people
+5. **Sets weights** – Posts weights to blockchain to distribute TAO rewards

-The best part?
-It's all automated.
-Set it up, let it run, check on it occasionally.
-It's not going to demand your attention 24/7.
+The loop interval is automatically calculated from the metagraph tempo, ensuring perfect synchronization with the network.

 ### How We Score Everyone (Keeping It Fair)